SimonGoring/tilia-manual/docs/edit_data.rst

 Chronology Tab
 ``````````````````````````````````````````````````````````````````````

-The Chronology is separate from the `Geochronology`_.
-Geochronology records dated samples, while the chronology includes undated samples (like a core-top in a sediment core) and tells the user how the age model for a record was put together.
+The Chronology tab is separate from the `Geochronology` tab.
+Geochronology stores information about dated samples based on radiometric or similar geochronological methods, while Chronology stores the key metadata for a given age model.
+As part of this metadata, Chronology stores all of the age controls used as constraints for an age model.
+This list can include some, none, or all of the radiometric dates stored in Geochronology, and also can include non-radiometric age controls (such as a core-top in a sediment core, a biostratigraphic event of known age, etc).
+This design may seem a little odd at first, but it serves the very useful function of allowing a lot of user flexibility in putting together age models.

 To get started, open the “Chronologies” tab and click within the white bar containing the text “Click here to add a new row”.